 On snowy winter hikes, a pair of gaiters can be a lifesaver.
 And, in extreme conditions, the Crocodile GORE-TEX Gaiters from Outdoor Research provide a reliable buffer from snow and debris – keeping your boots drier, and your feet happier.
 A blend of GORE-TEX and nylon ensures the gaiters offer breathable protection against water and wind, while abrasion-resistant Cordura and triple-bartacked BioThane webbing guarantee the aptly named Crocodiles are tough enough to handle anything you encounter on a winter trek, from knee-deep slogs through the snow to icy stream crossings.

 Of course, your favorite four-legged adventure buddy also needs to be comfortable on frosty winter hikes.
 Enter Ruffwear’s Vert Dog Jacket.
-A windproof and waterproof shell crafted from 70 denier nylon ripstop and 30 denier polyester provides protection from icy gusts and wet snow, while recycled polyester insulation keeps your pup toasty on the trail.
-For adjustments on the go, side-release buckles make the jacket easy to tighten or remove, and the handy leash portal makes the coat compatible with a harness.
-In extreme weather, the elastic leg loop can be used to keep the coat in place, while the oversized collar provides added protection – and plenty of style.
+A windproof and waterproof shell crafted from 70 denier nylon ripstop and 30 denier polyester protects from icy gusts and wet snow, while recycled polyester insulation keeps your pup toasty on the trail.
+For adjustments, side-release buckles make the jacket easy to tighten or remove, and the handy leash portal makes the coat compatible with a harness.
+In extreme weather, the elastic leg loop can be used to keep the coat in place, while the oversized collar provides added protection – and plenty of styles.

 - The best winter hiking boots: Don’t leave home without one of these great picks